Liquid metal printing for superconducting circuits: EDS measurements

-\bmhead*{Scanning Electron Microscopy Imaging, FIB and Energy-Dispersive X-Ray Spectroscopy} All imaging and compositional analyses were carried out using a Zeiss AURIGA 60 CrossBeam Focused Ion Beam\slash Scanning Electron Microscope (FIB/SEM) system equipped with a GATAN temperature control stage, which enabled cooling down to cryogenic temperatures as low as \SI{88}{K} using liquid nitrogen.
+All imaging and compositional analyses were carried out using a Zeiss AURIGA 60 CrossBeam Focused Ion Beam\slash Scanning Electron Microscope (FIB/SEM) system equipped with a GATAN temperature control stage, which enabled cooling down to cryogenic temperatures as low as \SI{88}{K} using liquid nitrogen.
 The FIB column, equipped with gallium ion Ga$^{+}$ sources, was employed for site-specific material removal and preparation of cross-sections.
 Milling was performed using an acceleration voltage of \SI{30}{kV} with a beam current of \SI{4}{nA} to achieve rapid material removal, followed by a final polishing step at \SI{30}{kV} and \SI{1}{nA} to smooth the milled cross-section surfaces and minimize surface damage or redeposition artifacts.

 SEM imaging was conducted using the field emission electron column of the same instrument.
 High-resolution images were acquired under a primary electron beam energy of \SI{5}{keV} and inLens detector.